cba85/telegram-wiptimelinebot/README.md

 You should now open Heroku console and launch `heroku run node job.js` to test your app and start to parse some updates from your favorite makers.
 Don't forget to add usernames you want to follow in your Telegram bot using `/follow @username` command.

-When the app works correctly, add Heroku scheduler addon and create a job every 10 min (or hours) to receive updates on your Telegram bot automatically.
+When the app works correctly, add Heroku scheduler addon and create a job every 10 min (or hours) for `bin/parse.js` to receive updates on your Telegram bot automatically.

+Add also a daily cron job for `bin/clean.js` to maintain a clean database.

 ### Resources